f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ## 1. Start Creating an App

-Log in BIG-IP Next Central Manager and proceed to **Application Workspace**.
+Log in BIG-IP Next Central Manager via the deployment we did earlier, and proceed to **Application Workspace**.

 ![alt text](./assets/cm-navigate.png)